-Photograph below shows some new branding design.
+Photograph below shows some new branding design by Carol.
 There’s something coming this spring for Caffe Sicilia…No reveals, yet.

 Thank you to Caffe Sicilia’s Maria, Nina, and Dominic for the beautiful box of cookies and treats for our Christmas celebration.
 Just exquisite–and fabulously delicious–admittedly we tried one (or two).
 Thank you, thank you ❤ ❤

 This past week I stopped by to say hello to Maria and her family at Caffe Sicila.
 Nina, Maria’s Mom, invited me to come and see she and her sister Grace making pignulata.
 Caffe Sicilia has dozens and dozens of orders for this wonderful traditional fried pastry desert and they had already begun the first stages several days ago.
 Nina explains it is most typically served in Sicilian homes around Christmas time, but also other holidays too.
 Making this treat is a multi-step process, and labor intensive in the volume undertaken by Caffe Sicilia.
 The sisters offered lots of tips for making the most delicious pignulata (also spelled pignolata) and I hope I am remembering all that they shared!

 The bits of dough are throughly drained and set aside for several days as they release more oil.
 When ready to mold the pignulata, a glaze made of boiled honey and sugar is poured over the fried dough.